-- the statement(s) within the body of the control structure should not be on the same line as the start of the control structure - the statement(s) within the body of the control structure should be indented by 3 or more spaces, and lined up - You are encouraged to carefully "jump" in and out of PHP tags, avoiding or at least minimizing the number of print and echo statements. - (but if using print or echo, remember to include explicit newline characters so your resulting generated document does not have too-long lines or is otherwise "ugly".) - You are expected to treat ALL user input as UNTRUSTED -- don't send it anywhere without trying to take steps to make sure that any attacks are detected and neutralized. - To guard against cross-site scripting, appropriately use PHP functions such as htmlspecialchars, trim, strip\tags, and htmlentities. - To guard against SQL injection, avoid dynamic SQL statements built using concatenation by, for example, use of bind variables, carefully-designed Oracle stored procedures, and carefullydesigned Oracle stored functions. - (When you must use dynamic SQL statements built using concatenation, take special care to somehow check what is being concatenated.)
+- You are expected to avoid using print and echo statements in regular PHP tags in CS 328 (unless you get prior, explicit approval). - PHP indentation guidelines: when you are using the style of control structures that include { and }: - the statement(s) within the body of the control structure should not be on the same line as the start of the control structure - the statement(s) within the body of the control structure should be indented by 3 or more spaces, and lined up - goto and continue statements are not to be used, and break statements may only be used in switch statements. - You are expected to treat ALL user input as UNTRUSTED -- don't send it anywhere without trying to take steps to make sure that any attacks are detected and neutralized. - To guard against cross-site scripting, appropriately use PHP functions such as htmlspecialchars, trim, strip_tags, and htmlentities. - To guard against SQL injection, avoid dynamic SQL statements built using concatenation by, for example, use of bind variables, carefully-designed Oracle stored procedures, and carefullydesigned Oracle stored functions. - (When you must use dynamic SQL statements built using concatenation, take special care to somehow check what is being concatenated.)